 This is the top choice for those of us for whom the activity “Netflix and Chill” was invented.
 If fuzzy socks, a roaring fire, and intimate gatherings are your jam, you’ll likely be happiest rooms that gives you a sense of cozy intimacy.

 If you have a dark brown sofa or other furniture, the best way to complement them is with mid-tone walls.
 Think warm golden yellow, soft medium blues, restful grayish-greens, creamy tans or soothing greys.
-Our creative director Danielle suggests looking through Benjamin Moore’s Historical Colors palate for inspiration and ideas.
+The Inside co-founder, Danielle suggests looking through Benjamin Moore’s Historical Colors palate for inspiration and ideas.
 The key is to think “soft” – you don’t want your walls to pop so much as envelope you.

 For the Naturalist: The Organic Oasis